papis/papis/doc/source/default-settings.rst

     A list of additional types, besides the known standard BibTeX types from :data:`~papis.bibtex.bibtex_types`, that should be allowed for a BibTeX export.
-    These types can be added as
+    These types can be added as:

     .. code:: ini